 When you face charges, you must know how to defend a DUI in the Van Nuys Court.
-The Law Office of Chris Chaney can help.
-Call us to schedule a consultation.
+The Law Offices of Christopher Chaney can help.
+Book a free consultation.

 The Van Nuys Courthouse DUI Defense Guide

-What Are the Stages of a Van Nuys DUI Case?
+What Are the Stages of a Van Nuys DUI Cases

 The legal process involved in DUI cases in Van Nuys is as follows:

 A DUI case starts with an arrest.
 The driver is usually pulled aside by authorities, and if the driver appears impaired, they will request field sobriety tests, including a breath test.